 Important information about bankruptcy notices

-Bankruptcy notices are issued in Australia under the Bankruptcy Act 1966.
-Before 25 March 2020, a bankruptcy notice could be issued for a minimum amount owing of $5,000.
-Since the advent of COVID-19, the minimum amount has increased to $20,000.
+Bankruptcy notices are issued in Australia under the Bankruptcy Act 1966 (Cth) (the Act).
+They can be issued for a minimum amount owing of $10,000.

-Serving a bankruptcy notice on a person under the Bankruptcy Act is usually the first step a creditor takes towards having a person who owes them money declared bankrupt.
-Service means the bankruptcy notice must be received by the person who owes them the money; not a relative or friend living with them.
+Serving a bankruptcy notice on a person under the Act is usually the first step a creditor takes towards having a person who owes them money declared bankrupt.
+Service means the bankruptcy notice must be received by the person who owes them the money, not a relative or friend living with them.

-Failing to adequately respond to a valid bankruptcy notice within the relevant time means that the debtor will be considered to have committed an act of bankruptcy under the Bankruptcy Act.
-This has far reaching consequences.
+Failing to adequately respond to a valid bankruptcy notice within the relevant time means that the debtor will be considered to have committed an act of bankruptcy under the Act.
+This has far-reaching consequences.
 It enables the creditor to file an application in the Federal Circuit Court seeking an order declaring the debtor bankrupt.

 If the creditor’s application is successful and the debtor is declared bankrupt, a bankruptcy trustee will be appointed by the court to administer their financial affairs.
 The trustee will distribute the debtor’s divisible assets amongst their creditors.
 This can include part of any income they are receiving and the family home if there is equity available.

-The minimum period for bankruptcy is 3 years.
-There is scope for this to be extended up to 8 years if the debtor is uncooperative and it is in his creditors’ interests to do so.
+The minimum period for bankruptcy is three years.
+There is scope for this to be extended up to eight years if the debtor is unco-operative and it is in his creditors’ interests to do so.

-Because failure to respond to a bankruptcy notice has such serious consequences, the creditor issuing it must have strictly complied with all legal formalities under the Bankruptcy Act for issuing and serving a bankruptcy notice.
+Because failure to respond to a bankruptcy notice has such serious consequences, the creditor issuing it must have strictly complied with all legal formalities under the Act for issuing and serving a bankruptcy notice.
 Some of these considerations are set out below.